sunesimonsen/7W17732/Readme.md

 ## Step 6: Creating a retweet dialog ##

 I have added a reply and a retweet link to the TweetView.
-When click they should open a dialog with the appropriate text.
+When clicked they should open a dialog with the appropriate text.

 Take a look at the methods in `client/js/views/TweetView.js` and implement the retweet function.